adomi-io/contract-builder-protobuf/README.md

 ## Typical data flow

-- Developer updates `specs/petshop/pet.proto`
+- Developer updates `specs`
-- `docker compose up` is triggered
+- `docker compose up` is run
 - The generator container starts, scans `specs/`, and runs `generate.sh`
 - New code is written to `out/petshop/python`, `out/petshop/betterproto`, `out/petshop/go`, etc., depending on your `GENERATORS` setting.
-- Your app uses the updated clients immediately
+- You can use the resulting code in your project.

 # Running from source

-Clone this repository, and open a terminal in the root directory.
+Clone this repository and open a terminal in the root directory.

 ## Build the application